- Why Do We Need a Community Recreation Center?

 - Has the Town Thought About the Costs of Operating the Facility?

 In 2018, the Town of Irondequoit engaged with Ballard King & Associates, LTD to conduct a feasibility study for the Town.
-It provided a market assessment as well as operating projects.
+It provided a market assessment as well as operating projections.
 The study concluded that the best operator of such a facility would be the Town, itself, given its already well-established recreation program.

 Furthermore, the study concluded that the facility could recover ultimately 90 percent of its cost, but that does not factor in natural incorporation of existing Department of Recreation operating costs that are already embedded into the Town’s expense budget.
 Therefore, we expect that cost recovery ratio to be even higher once we merge our existing Recreation staff into the operation of a community center.